 Macroeconomists have been caricatured either as credulous savants in love with the beauty of their mathematical models or as free-market fundamentalists who admit no doubt as to the market’s wisdom.
 In this book, Kartik Athreya draws a truer picture, offering a nontechnical description of prominent ideas and models in macroeconomics, arguing for their value as interpretive tools as well as their policy relevance.

 For more than thirty years, Wu Jinglian has been widely regarded as China’s most celebrated and influential economist.
 In the late 1970s, Wu (b.
 1930) was one of a small group of economic thinkers who broke with Marxist concepts and learned the principles of a market economy.
 Since then he has been at the center of economic reform in China, moving seamlessly as an “insider outsider” between academic and policy roles.
+In recent years, Wu has emerged as a prominent public intellectual fighting not just for market reform but also for a democratic society backed by the rule of law.

 This rigorous and comprehensive textbook develops a basic small open economy model and shows how it can be extended to answer many important macroeconomic questions that arise in emerging markets and developing economies, particularly those regarding monetary, fiscal, and exchange rate issues.
 Eschewing the complex calibrated models on which the field of international finance increasingly relies, the book teaches the reader how to think in terms of simple models and grasp the fundamentals of open economy macroeconomics.